 East 15 Productions

-Welcome to our Spring Season.
+Welcome to our Summer Season.

 East 15 not only offers a rich mix of both established and new work from across the range of acting courses but also takes many of the productions beyond our own campus theatres and out to many other performance spaces.
 We hope you enjoy our work.

 If you would like to join our priority mailing list and be among the first to hear about up-coming productions, please e-mail us at email@example.com with your contact details.

 BA Acting and Contemporary Theatre present

 The Launch is an opportunity for students to stage diverse works that could include devised, solo performance and cabaret, as well as new plays.